hawtkin/Dell_Latitude_E5470_Hackintosh/readme.md

 - AirDrop, Handoff, SideCar (require native supported wi-fi card)
 - Keyboard/trackpad/mouse wake, you have to use power button to wake
 - SmartCard reader
-- No OC theme included because I think it slow down boot process
+- No OC theme included because I think it slows down boot process
 - Some function keys
 # I have a question
 #### How to use?